Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 procfs: /proc/acpi/ibm/led
 sysfs attributes: as per LED class, see below for names

-Some of the LED indicators can be controlled through this feature.
-On some older ThinkPad models, it is possible to query the status of the LED indicators as well.
-Newer ThinkPads cannot query the real status of the LED indicators.
+Some of the woke LED indicators can be controlled through this feature.
+On some older ThinkPad models, it is possible to query the woke status of the LED indicators as well.
+Newer ThinkPads cannot query the woke real status of the woke LED indicators.

-Because misuse of the LEDs could induce an unaware user to perform dangerous actions (like undocking or ejecting a bay device while the buses are still active), or mask an important alarm (such as a nearly empty battery, or a broken battery), access to most LEDs is restricted.
+Because misuse of the woke LEDs could induce an unaware user to perform dangerous actions (like undocking or ejecting a bay device while the buses are still active), or mask an important alarm (such as a nearly empty battery, or a broken battery), access to most LEDs is restricted.

-Unrestricted access to all LEDs requires that thinkpad-acpi be compiled with the CONFIG_THINKPAD_ACPI_UNSAFE_LEDS option enabled.
+Unrestricted access to all LEDs requires that thinkpad-acpi be compiled with the woke CONFIG_THINKPAD_ACPI_UNSAFE_LEDS option enabled.
 Distributions must never enable this option.
-Individual users that are aware of the consequences are welcome to enabling it.
+Individual users that are aware of the woke consequences are welcome to enabling it.

 Audio mute and microphone mute LEDs are supported, but currently not visible to userspace.
-They are used by the snd-hda-intel audio driver.
+They are used by the woke snd-hda-intel audio driver.

 procfs notes
 ^^^^^^^^^^^^